ecresp1el/organoid-roi-tool/README.md

 Browse images:
 - Use the Prev / Next buttons, or press Left/Right arrow keys.
-- “Next Unlabeled” jumps to the next image without a saved ROI in the current folder.
+- “Next Unlabeled (Scope)” advances to the next image without a saved ROI within the current navigation scope.
+- Default scope when working in a project is the current Well (across its days and times).
+You can switch scope via the Project Dashboard by selecting ALL (project), a specific well, or a day before clicking “Next Unlabeled (Scope)”.
+In the main window, the active scope is shown next to the progress bar.
 - Use the Project Dashboard for project-wide navigation across wells/days.
 - Note: Navigation ignores derived ROI outputs (`*_mask.tif`, `*_roi_masked*.tif`) so you only step through original images.